About the Azure SQL database connector plugin¶

 You can see more details of what is a Data Intake Process in this page.

 Sidra connector plugin for Azure SQL database extracts data from any table and view in the source database and loads it into the specified Data Storage Unit at regular intervals.
 It relies on the Sidra Metadata model for mapping source data structures to Sidra as destination, and uses Azure Data Factory as underlying data integration mechanism within Sidra.

 When configuring and executing this plugin to create a new Data Intake Process, several underlying steps are involved to achieve the following:

 - The necessary metadata and data governance structures are created and populated in Sidra.

 - The actual data integration infrastructure (ADF Pipeline) is created, configured and deployed.

-The connector is configured in less than five-minutes.
+The wizard is completed in less than five-minutes.
 Once the settings are configured and the deployment process is started, the actual duration of the data ingestion may vary from few minutes to few hours, depending on the data volumes.

-After starting the connector creation process, users will receive a message that the process has started and will continue in the background.
+After starting the Data Intake Process creation, users will receive a message that the process has started and will continue in the background.
 Users will be able to navigate through Sidra Web as usual while this process happens.